Who's Next: Recording and production

-The album opened with "Baba O'Riley", featuring piano and synthesizer-processed Lowrey organ by Townshend.
+The album opened with "Baba O'Riley", featuring piano and a Lowrey organ by Townshend.
 The song's title pays homage to Townshend's guru, Meher Baba, and minimalist composer Terry Riley, and it is informally known as "Teenage Wasteland", in reference to a line in the lyrics.
 The organ track came from a longer demo by Townshend, portions of which were later included on a Baba tribute album I Am, that was edited down for the final recording.
 Townshend later said this part had "two or three thousand edits to it".
 The opening lyrics to the next track, "Bargain" ("I'd gladly lose me to find you") came from a phrase used by Baba.
 Entwistle wrote "My Wife" after having an argument with his wife, exaggerating the conflict in the lyrics.
 The track features several overdubbed brass instruments recorded in a single half-hour session.
 "Pure and Easy", a key track from Lifehouse, did not make the final track selection, but the opening line was included as a coda to "The Song Is Over".

 "Behind Blue Eyes" featured three-part harmony by Daltrey, Townshend, and Entwistle and was written for the main antagonist in Lifehouse, Jumbo.
 Moon, uncharacteristically, did not appear on the first half of the track, which was later described by Who biographer Dave Marsh as "the longest time Keith Moon was still in his entire life."
 The closing track, "Won't Get Fooled Again", was critical of revolutions.
 Townshend explained: "a revolution is only a revolution in the long run and a lot of people are going to get hurt".
-The song features the Lowrey organ fed through an ARP synthesizer, which came from Townshend's original demo and was re-used for the finished track.
+The song features the Lowrey organ fed through an EMS VCS 3 synthesizer, which came from Townshend's original demo and was re-used for the finished track.